Wednesday, May 22, 2019

-We captivated the world in 2008 with a ground game that elected the first black president.
-We went from door-to-door registering voters, staged unbelievable rallies, used the internet to our advantage, and got supporters to the polls.
-Today we must take it further due to an unprecedented attack on American democracy in the post-Civil Rights era.
+In 2008, Americans captivated the world with a ground game that elected the first black president.
+We walked from door to door registering voters, staged unbelievable rallies, used the internet to our advantage, and carried supporters to the polls.
+Today, we are required to take it a step further due to an unprecedented attack on American democracy in the post-Civil Rights era.

-Democrats and moderates alike must beef up their representation at the State and local level, where decisions regarding voter rights or the opportunity to vote get decided.
+Democrats and moderates must enhance their representation at the State and local level, where decisions regarding voter rights or the opportunity to vote are made.
 The party in power decides how elections will be governed or who will be the next Supreme Court justice.
 Yes, it is great to win the presidency.
-However, we cannot overlook governorships, secretary of state positions, and control of state legislatures cannot be overstated in the fight for voting rights since the modern Republican Party sees it as a hindrance.
+However, we cannot overlook that governorships, secretary of state positions, and control of state legislatures cannot be overstated in the fight for voting rights, since the modern Republican Party sees it as a hindrance.

-When all else fails, Democrats and others who value a democratic society should take their message to the courts where Bush and Obama-era judges, as the president likes calling them, can render the final verdict.
-Archaic measures like "exact-match" must be appealed to the Federal bench, and for those elections are not carried out fairly, the losing candidate should be allowed to seek redress or declare that the outcome be thrown out and a new race declared as was the case in a recent Congressional election in North Carolina.
+When all else fails, Democrats and others who value a democratic society should take their message to the courts, where Bush and Obama-era judges, as the president calls them, can render the final verdict.
+Archaic measures like "exact-match" must be appealed to the Federal bench, and those elections that are not carried out fairly, the losing candidate should be allowed to seek redress or declare that the outcome be thrown out and a new race declared, as was the case in a recent Congressional election in North Carolina.
 This would shake up the system and prompt conservatives to think twice before engaging in dirty tricks in the future.

 Republicans think they cannot win fair and square elections due to shifting demographics.
 Thus, they engage in the tactics of the old Confederacy instead of reaching out to broaden their base.
 True Patriots must block their path in the New Jim Crow.